Airtable

 Please note that UI Bakery limits the number of loaded records by default to **1000**.
 To expand it, enter the required limit in the action that loads Airtable data.

-Airtable supports the following action types:
+Airtable supports the following action steps:

 Additionally, it is possible to set a specific Airtable view that will be loaded for the selected table.
 This may come in handy if you'd like to configure advanced filters on the Airtable side and load the pre-configured view.